IndrajeetPatil/groupedstats/README.md

 #> # ... with 270 more rows
 ```

-  - `grouped_lm`
+  - `grouped_slr`

-This function can be used to run linear regression between different
+This function can be used to run **simple linear regression** (slr)
-pairs of variables across multiple levels of grouping variable(s).
-For
+between different pairs of variables across multiple levels of grouping
-example, we can use the `gapminder` dataset to study two relationships
+variable(s).
+For example, we can use the `gapminder` dataset to study
-of interest for **each country** across years:
+two relationships of interest for **each country** across years:

 1.  life expectency and GDP (per capita)
 2.  population GDP (per capita) Thus, in this case we have two